justwriteclick/probable-winner/README.md

 # Probable Winner README

+Test a PR against the master branch to see what happens when the default branch changes to main.

 This project provides an uncertain, but probable, winning outcome.

 Here's a short example to get you started: